 You may have noticed your smoke detector blinking at a specific frequency, and there is a reason behind it.

-- If your smoke detector blinks red every 5 seconds, it indicates the normal functioning of your device.
+• If your smoke detector blinks red every 5 seconds, it indicates the normal functioning of your device.

-- You may also notice the red blink at the interval of 10 seconds which represents that the smoke detector is running a test.
+• You may also notice the red blink at the interval of 10 seconds, which represents that the smoke detector is running a test.
 In this case, don’t worry.

-- The smoke detector is temporarily desensitized if you see it blinking red every 15 seconds.
+• The smoke detector is temporarily desensitized if you see it blinking red every 15 seconds.
 It is also not a sign of danger.

-- If your smoke detector blinks red every 20 and 25 seconds, it indicates the malfunctioning of your device.
+• If your smoke detector blinks red every 20 and 25 seconds, it indicates the malfunctioning of your device.
 In this scenario, you must take immediate action to locate what went wrong.

-- While at other times, it will blink red every 30 seconds.
+• Some old smoke detectors may blink red every 30 seconds.
 It indicates that your device has exceeded the average life span of 10 years.
 You must install the new smoke detector unit.

 The frequencies mentioned above vary according to the model of the smoke detector you have installed.